 Net Investment Return: 2.75%, net of investment expenses.

 Family Composition at Death for Active Members: Plan Family Death Benefits Supplemental Family Death Benefit

 Not Married; No Children 20% 0%

 Not Married; One Child 5% 15%

 Not Married; 2+ Children 7% 17%

 Married; No Children 16% 0%

 Married; One Child 15% 22%

 Married; 2+ Children 30% 39%

 Married; One Disabled Child 7% 7%

 1 st Child's Age 10 10

 2 nd Child's Age 8 8

-No benefits are assumed to be payable upon deaths of active members age 55 or over deaths of inactive vested members (receiving a Permanent Total Disability benefit) or reat any age.
+No benefits are assumed to be payable upon deaths of active members age 55 or over or deaths of inactive vested members (receiving a Permanent Total Disability benefit) or retirees at any age.
 Healthy child payments are assumed to end when the child reaches age 18.
-Disabled of payments are assumed to continue for life.
+Disabled child payments are assumed to continue for life.

-Other Actuarial Assumptions: Same as those used in the Jul Same as those used in the July 1, 2022 actuarial valuation report for the Retirement Plan
+Other Actuarial Assumptions: Same as those used in the July 1, 2023 actuarial valuation report for the Retirement Plan

-Actuarial cost method: Entry Age Actuarial Cost Meth Entry Age Actuarial Cost Method.
+Actuarial cost method: Entry Age Actuarial Cost Method.

-Changes in Actuarial Assumptions: The discount rate was decrease The discount rate was decreased from 3.50% to 2.75%.
+Changes in Actuarial Assumptions: There have been no changes in actuarial assumptions since the last valuation.

-Same as those shown in the J Same as those shown in the July 1, 2022 actuarial valuation report for the Retirement Plai
+Changes in Funding Policy: The Retirement Board adopted the revised Plan's funding policy on November 9, 2022.
+In particular, if the Plan is in a surplus position (i.e., the Actuarial Value of Assets (AVA) is greater than the Actuarial Accrued Liability (AAL)), the previous amortization layers are considered fully amortized.
+If the surplus is 20% or greater, the surplus that is in excess of 20% of the AAL will be amortized over a 30-year period in equal dollar amounts.

-5737560v1/04175.017
+5778602v2/04175.017